shivangikhare5/shivangikhare5.github.io/index.md

 ## About Me
 ---
+Currently working as Member of Technical Staff in Oracle Health & AI.
+Designing Healthcare systems using NLP.
 I did my M.Tech in Computational and Data Science Department ([CDS](http://cds.iisc.ac.in)) at [IISc](https://iisc.ac.in), Bengaluru.
 I was a part of the Video Analytics Lab ([VAL](https://val.cds.iisc.ac.in/)) led by [Prof. R. Venkatesh Babu](http://cds.iisc.ac.in/faculty/venky/)

 For my M.Tech thesis, I worked on Adversarial Robustness of Deep Neural Networks. ([Hands-on tutorial](https://adversarial-ml-tutorial.org/))